 While at UCLQ I taught reference and research methods classes, worked with amazing graduate students, and engaged with the local community in the midst of constructing new visions for libraries in Qatar and beyond.
 This was my first trip to the Middle East and the warm welcome I received made my experience extremely memorable, a treasure trove of sights, sounds, food, and scents.
 My time in Doha coincided with the final preparations for the opening of the Qatar National Library so I was fortunate to receive several tours, meet with library leaders, and get a feel for the exciting things happening there.
 I was particularly impressed with the dual effort toward supporting the local and modern community while also investing in the preservation and access to historical and national memory.

-I continue to teach at the School of Information & Library Science at UNC Chapel Hill and am preparing for one of my favorite topics, research methods, this spring.
+I continue to teach at the School of Information & Library Science at UNC Chapel Hill and am preparing for one of my favorite topics, research methods, this fall.

 My dissertation research focused on human information behavior in the context of personal crisis.
 I used interpretative phenomenological analysis to craft and conduct a study into the information experience, decision-making, and coping of birthmothers who relinquished a child for adoption within the last 15 years.
 I traveled across the U.S. interviewing birthmothers to hear and capture their voices and stories.
 This work presents an emergent trajectory of information behavior highlighting themes that significantly impacted participants’ relationships with information, their decision-making processes, and ultimately their ability to cope with a crisis pregnancy and child relinquishment to adoption.
 The study offers implications for both information science and adoption research.
 I hope to use this work as a launch pad to explore other life contexts of personal crisis.